anvuongb/ece570page/_posts/2024-02-21-project-mid-report.md

 - 256 KB register file
 - 96 KB L1 cache (shared within a GPC)

-In total, a long with the memory controller and communication bus, the TU102 die has a massive 18.6 billion transistors, a 55% increase compared to previous generation (the GTX 1080Ti).
+In total, along with the memory controller and communication bus, the TU102 die has a massive 18.6 billion transistors, a 55% increase compared to previous generation (the GTX 1080Ti).
 Compare to GTX 1080Ti (PA102), each SM of the TU102 contains less CUDA cores, but the total number of SMs is more than double, which yields a 21% increase the amount of CUDA cores.
 This is mainly because each SM now has to give space to accomodate the newly introduced Tensor and RT cores, which takes a lot of sillicon budget to implement.

 <p align="center" width="100%">
     <img width="75%" src="/ece570page/assets/img/arch/comparetable.png" >